Intrasoft Technologies Ltd Directors Report.

 a.
 Board Meetings

-The Board of Directors met 6 (six) times during the financial year 2015-16 in accordance with the provisions of the Companies Act, 2013 and rules made thereunder.
+The Board of Directors met 7 (Seven) times during the financial year 2016-17 in accordance with the provisions of the Companies Act, 2013 and rules made thereunder.
 Detailed information on the Board Meetings is provided in the Corporate Governance Report which forms part of this Annual Report.

 b.
 Directors Responsibility Statement

-In terms of Section 134(5) of the Companies Act, 2013, in relation to the audited financial statements of the Company for the year ended 31 March 2016, the Board of Directors hereby confirms that:
+In terms of Section 134(5) of the Companies Act, 2013, in relation to the audited financial statements of the Company for the year ended 31 March 2017, the Board of Directors hereby confirms that:

-ii. such accounting policies have been selected and applied consistently and the Directors made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at 31 March 2016 and of the profit of the Company for that year;
+ii. such accounting policies have been selected and applied consistently and the Directors made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at 31 March 2017 and of the profit of the Company for that year;

 iii. proper and sufficient care was taken for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;